-Dental assistants with a limited permit may perform all tasks designated to Registered Dental Assistants listed on the next page, under the direct personal supervision of a licensed dentist.
+Dental assistants with a limited permit may perform all tasks designated to Registered Dental Assistants listed below, under the direct personal supervision of a licensed dentist.
 The permit expires after one year and may be renewed for an additional year.